-Playa La Caleta is famous for their 75-feet slide.
+Playa La Caleta beach resort is famous for its 75-feet slide.
 But sad to say, typhoon ‘Ompong’ destroyed it so they were still on the process of restoring it when we went there.
 Too bad, I wanted to try it so bad.
 Huhu.

 - Lifeguard services

 - Board Shack